armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ---
+layout: post
-title: v2.20.0 Armory Release (OSS Release 1.20.5)
+title: v2.20.0 Armory Release (OSS Spinnaker v1.20.5)
-toc_hide: true
+order: -2201592574068
+hidden: false
 ---

 # 2020/06/19 Release Notes
+{:.no_toc}

-> Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).
+> Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version](http://docs.armory.io/admin-guides/troubleshooting/#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

 ## Known Issues